 Probation may be assigned to students who fail to meet satisfactory standards of personal and professional behavior.
 Unsatisfactory standards are represented by such behavior as absence without leave, undue carelessness or negligence in nursing practice, inattention to the needs of patients, and falsification of records or reports.
-Students and parents of single students under twenty-one are notified of probationary status.
-Notification of parents does not apply to registered nurse students.
+Students, and parents of single students under twenty-one, are notified of probationary status.